-YEAR ENDED DECEMBER 31, ------ ANNUAL 1992 1993 1994 1995 1996 AVERAGE At December 31, 1996 reserve accounts for hotel improvements for both Properties aggregated \$4,942.
+YEAR ENDED DECEMBER 31, 1992 1993 1994 1995 1996 AVERAGE

+Hotel improvements, equipment upgrades and replacements...... \$3,182 \$836 \$1,917 \$4,420 \$3,041 \$2,679 At December 31, 1996 reserve accounts for hotel improvements for both Properties aggregated 44,942.
 Pursuant to the Hotel Property management agreements, Marriott(R) has agreed to reserve 5% and 6% of the gross revenues of the Marriott(R) Long Wharf Hotel and the Cambridge Center Marriott(R), respectively, for hotel improvements, equipment upgrades and replacements.

-- (12) The Company's share of estimated Cash Available for Distribution and estimated initial annual cash distributions to stockholders of the Company is based on its approximate % aggregate partnership interest in the Operating Partnership. - (13) Based on a total of shares of Common Stock to be outstanding after the Offering, consisting of 31,400,000 shares to be sold in the Offering, assuming no exercise of the Underwriters' overallotment option, and additional shares to be issued in the Formation Transactions.
-(14) Calculated as estimated initial annual distribution per share divided by the Company's share of estimated Cash Available for Distribution per - share for the year ending December 31, 1997.
+- (12) The Company's share of estimated Cash Available for Distribution and estimated initial annual cash distributions to stockholders of the Company is based on its approximate 68.7% aggregate partnership interest in the Operating Partnership. - (13) Based on a total of 35,333,541 shares of Common Stock to be outstanding after the Offering, consisting of 31,400,000 shares to be sold in the Offering, assuming no exercise of the Underwriters' overallotment option, and 3,933,541 additional shares owned by Messrs.
+Zuckerman and Linde after the Offering. - (14) Calculated as estimated initial annual distribution per share divided by the Company's share of estimated Cash Available for Distribution per share for the year ending December 31, 1997.
 The payout ratio based on estimated adjusted pro forma Funds from Operations is %.